manticorevault/agentique/README.md

 rm .skillrunner.db
 ```

 The schema is recreated automatically on next startup via `CREATE TABLE IF NOT EXISTS`.
+New columns added in later versions are applied via migration guards at startup — they silently no-op if the column already exists.